iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 ***************************
 When running a test the device returns measurements at a specified rate (samples/sec) for the duration of the test.
-You can use the :meth:`~potentiostat.Potentiostat.get_sample_rate` to retrieve the current sample rate used for measurements.
-For example,
+You can use the :meth:`~potentiostat.Potentiostat.get_sample_rate` method to retrieve the current value of sample rate used for measurements as shown below.

 .. code-block:: python

   sample_rate = pstat.get_sample_rate()

-This method will return the current sample rate, in samples/sec, as float.
+This method will return the current sample rate, in samples/sec, as floating point number.

 If you want to change the sample rate used for measurements you can use the :meth:`~potentiostat.Potentiostat.set_sample_rate` method.
 For example, to set the